ONLYOFFICE/document-server-integration/web/documentserver-example/java/README.md

 	where the **documentserver** is the name of the server with the ONLYOFFICE Document Server installed and the **storage-folder** is the path where files will be created and stored.

-3. Run the next command in the Java example directory:
+6. Run the next command in the Java example directory:

 	```
 	docker-compose up
 	```

-4. After it, all the *bin* files will be passed to the *./target* folder.
+7. After it, all the *bin* files will be passed to the *./target* folder.

+### Step 3.
+Check accessibility

+In case the example and Document Server are installed on different computers, make sure that your server with the example installed has access to the Document Server with the address which you specify instead of **documentserver** in the configuration files.

+Make sure that the Document Server has access to the server with the example installed with the address which you specify instead of **example.com** in the configuration files.

 ## Important security info